mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/cli/dkp/update/nodepool/aws/index.md

 ### SEE ALSO

-* [dkp update nodepool](/dkp/kommander/2.3/cli/dkp/update/nodepool/)	 - Upate a Kubernetes cluster node pool, one of [aws, azure, preprovisioned]
+* [dkp update nodepool](/dkp/kommander/2.3/cli/dkp/update/nodepool/)	 - Upate a Kubernetes cluster node pool, one of [aws, azure, eks, preprovisioned, vsphere]